Female Sexual Anatomy You Need To Know

 Ejaculating Renews A Woman

 For women, it is the opposite.
 When a woman ejaculates, it renews her.
 Female ejaculation represents a woman’s ability to be comfortable in her masculine side, giving her essence out to the world.
-On an energetic level, her divine nectar is good for the world.
-It is part of how she represents herself as an autonomous woman embracing her sexual power.
+On an energetic level, her divine feminine nectar is healing and good for the world.
+It’s part of how she represents herself as an autonomous woman embracing her sexual power.

 Your AFE Zone